 I made this costume for the Dancer when she was 15.
 She wanted to wear it to a gaming convention called Origins.
 She's worn it a few times since, and she wanted to wear it to work today.
 The bodice desperately needed new binding, and I originally made the off-the-shoulder sleeves too large and too loose.
 So the Dancer and I drove out to a quilt store to pick out new cotton fabric for the binding, then I made some bias strips.
 The Dancer helped me rip off the old binding, I machine-sewed the new material on, then flipped the binding over the raw edges and hand-sewed it down.
 I also folded the sleeve material in half, tacked it together, and re-sewed the sleeves back on to the bodice by hand.
 She freshened up the fabric paint on the front and back of the bodice.
 I made this back in the original Frozen I heyday, so I was fortunate enough to find pre-printed material for the skirt.
-It doesn't look exactly the movie, but I wasn't up for making a paneled skirt, and hand-painting several panels with the movie-accurate pattern. :P I also found her necklace, and the hair comb that Anna wears with this costume, on Etsy.
+It doesn't look exactly like the movie, but I wasn't up for making a paneled skirt, and hand-painting several panels with the movie-accurate pattern. :P I also found her necklace, and the hair comb that Anna wears with this costume, on Etsy.
 I'm glad the Dancer has gotten as much wear out of this as she has, and of course she's planning on wearing it when she goes to see Frozen II.

 I hope you all had a great Halloween.
 We don't get trick-or-treaters here, which I find sad.
 Maybe someday I'll have grandchildren to go out with.